 |Lithology:||Felsic, intermediate and mafic intrusive rocks|

-The Mimosa Plutonic Suite was defined by Moukhsil and Daoudene (2019) in NTS sheets 32A07 and 32A08 during mapping of the SW area of Lake Saint-Jean.
+The Mimosa Plutonic Suite was defined by Moukhsil and Daoudene (2019) during mapping of the SW area of Lake Saint-Jean (sheets 32A07 and 32A08).
 Analysis of regional aeromagnetic maps (Intissar and Benahmed, 2015) suggests that the plutonic suite extends northward in sheet 32A10.
 It was also mapped in the Normandin area (sheet 32A15) by Moukhsil and El Bourki (2020).

 The Mimosa Plutonic Suite is a polyphase batholith whose composition is highly variable from one outcrop to another.
 It consists of quartz syenite, hypersthene syenite, mangerite, granite, orthopyroxene granite, alkaline feldspar granite, granodiorite, quartz monzodiorite and minor amounts of jotunite and gabbronorite.
-The suite is highly magnetic and its extent is easily located on aeromagnetic maps (Intissar and Benahmed, 2015).
+Rocks of this suite are highly magnetic and thier extent is easily located on aeromagnetic maps (Intissar and Benahmed, 2015).

 Quartz mangerite is magnetic, porphyritic, greenish in fresh exposure with a similar appearance to syenites.
 The difference with syenites lies in its greater plagioclase content, approximately 25%.
 In mangerite, foliation is visible where there are clusters of ferromagnesian minerals such as orthopyroxene, hornblende and biotite.

 Granite is fine to medium grained, locally containing orthopyroxene (charnockite).
 It is grey-pink in altered patina and pinkish grey in fresh exposure.
 Granite is composed of K-feldspar, plagioclase, quartz, biotite, zircon, apatite and opaque minerals.